-Originally from North Carolina, Aaron graduated from Harvard in 1999 (B.A.
-History and Science).
-Before entering parish ministry, he taught English in Kazakhstan, wrote case studies at Harvard Business School, and worked in HR at Heinz.
-He received his M.Div. from Trinity Episcopal School for Ministry in 2008.
-After ordination, he served as Assistant Rector and leader of young adult ministries at St. Stephen's Church in Sewickley, PA.
-He and his family now live in Houston, TX, where Aaron is the Associate Rector for Outreach and Family and Young Adult Ministries at St. Martin's Episcopal Church.
+Originally from North Carolina, Aaron graduated from Harvard in 1999 with a degree in History and Science.
+Before entering parish ministry, he taught English in Kazakhstan, wrote case studies at Harvard Business School, and worked as an analyst at H.J.
+Heinz Co.
+After receiving his M.Div. from Trinity Episcopal School for Ministry in 2008, he served at St. Stephen's Church in Sewickley, PA, and St. Martin's Episcopal Church in Houston, Texas.
+He is currently Rector of St. Alban's Episcopal Church in Waco, Texas.

 Thus says the LORD: Cursed are those who trust in mere mortals and make mere flesh their strength, whose hearts turn away from the LORD.
 6 They shall be like a shrub in the desert, and shall not see when relief comes.
 They shall live in the parched places of the wilderness, in an uninhabited salt land.
 7 Blessed are those who trust in the LORD, whose trust is the LORD.
 8 They shall be like a tree planted by water, sending out its roots by the stream.
 It shall not fear when heat comes, and its leaves shall stay…